asig/kosmos-cp1/README.md

 experience, and can also run the demo programs described in the manual, "9 RUN" and "8 RUN".

-## What is currently emulated?
+### What is currently emulated?
-The current version emulates the base unit, as well as the "CP3" memory extension.
-I'm planning to also add support for the "CP2" cassette interface.
+The current version emulates the following components:
+- CP1 base unit
+- CP3 memory extension
+- CP5 universal input/output interface

+The CP2 cassette interface is not emulated yet, but memory can be read from and written to files.

+### Additional features
+For your convenience, the emulator comes with an integrated assembler for CP1's assembly language.
+If you ever wrote assembly code (and I bet you did if you're interested in this emulator :-) ) you will have no problems understanding the syntax.
+Also, a lot of the sample programs from the manuals are included.

-## Further reading
+### Further reading
 You can find scans of all the manuals at http://www.retrozone.ch/cp1/

 ## Building and running